Operations Structure for 20 to 50 Employee Teams

 Build Your Operations Structure With ClickUp

-Map the structure you need at 50 employees and work backward.
+Map the structure you need for 50 employees and work backward.
 Set honest manager-to-employee ratios.
 Document who makes cross-functional calls.

 Review it regularly, because a structure that doesn’t evolve with the team becomes the biggest drag on performance.
 The companies that navigate this growth stage well treat operational structure as a living system.